Before purchasing your walk-in, you may be wondering how much it will cost to operate your walk-in.

-*These numbers were figured using the 12-month rolling average of $0.1022 kilowatt hour cost.
-According to the Energy Information Administration this is the average cost in the United States for commercial electricity.
+*These numbers were figured using the 12-month rolling average of $0.1071 kilowatt hour cost.
+According to the Energy Information Administration this is the average cost in the United States for commercial electricity as of November 2014.

 This chart was created using several assumptions that can affect your actual operating cost.

 - The type of insulation in the walk-in.